pkgcore/pkgcheck/README.rst

   class=pkgcheck.reporters.plain_reporter
   default=true

-To use a non-default reporter use ``pkgcheck --reporter``.
+To use a non-default reporter use ``pkgcheck scan -R/--reporter``.
 To see the reporters available use ``pconfig configurables pkgcheck_reporter_factory``.